Akuli/porcupine/README.md

 Now you should have an exe that installs a Porcupine.
 The last command should prints the filename at the end of its output, and it seems to be always `build\nsis\Porcupine_X.Y.Z.exe` where `X.Y.Z` is the Porcupine version.

-The installer requires **Windows Vista or newer**, it does not work on XP :( If you are a religious Windows XP fan, you can still use Porcupine on XP; you just need to install Python 3.4 and install Porcupine with pip.